Nkem23/Salary-Function-Project/README.md

 unzipping and displaying in R.r → R script to unzip and display data

-Total.csv → The salary dataset used (provided).
+Total.csv.zip → The salary dataset used (provided).

 Employee_Profile.zip → Zipped file containing employee details (created by Python script).